Semantic Relations and Deep Learning: Attributional features: word embeddings

 There are differences between the unstructured language of texts and the consistent---normalized/canonical---representation of nodes and relations in structured knowledge graphs .
 The differences must be reconciled to take advantage of the information from both these sources.
 It would be good to be able to ``recognize'', or leverage somehow, concepts from knowledge graphs which surface in texts with different lexicalizations; the same goes for relations.

-One can add text co-occurrence information---\tripleverb\ triples extracted by an open information extraction system\footnote{\eg \url{stanfordnlp.github.io/CoreNLP/openie.html}}---to the adjacency matrix , and factorize this enhanced matrix to learn shared embeddings of entities and relations in knowledge graphs and in text \cite{Riedel2013}.
+One can add text co-occurrence information---\tripleverb\ triples extracted by an open information extraction system (Open IE)\footnote{\eg \url{stanfordnlp.github.io/CoreNLP/openie.html}}---to the adjacency matrix , and factorize this enhanced matrix to learn shared embeddings of entities and relations in knowledge graphs and in text \cite{Riedel2013}.
 Each argument pair, whether from the graph or from the text, has a corresponding row in the matrix; each relation and predicate has a column.
 The scoring function for modelling the adjacency information in this matrix combines a few kinds of data: latent feature compatibility between an argument tuple and a relation, neighbourhood information which benefits from relation similarity, and selectional preferences of relations expressed by the entity models of their arguments.

 \citeauthor{Riedel2013} take the atomic view of nodes and relations from the graph, and of arguments and predicates from texts.
-This means that the procedure relies on (exact) overlaps between arguments and relations in the knowledge graph and triples extracted by an open information extraction system.
-The lexical expressions of predicates and arguments from texts, as well as the forms of relations and nodes from structured knowledge repositories, can be leveraged to find deeper similarities.
-For example, the knowledge base relation \rel{person/organizations\_founded} between a person and the organization which they founded can occur in texts as \texttt{founder of}, \texttt{co-founded}, \texttt{one of the founders of}, \texttt{helped establish}, and so on. \newcite{Toutanova2015} use a convolutional neural network to get a vector representation for all textual and knowledge base relations based on their expressions.
+This means that the procedure relies on (exact) overlaps between arguments and relations in the knowledge graph and triples extracted by Open IE. The lexical expressions of predicates and arguments from texts, as well as the forms of relations and nodes from structured knowledge repositories , can be leveraged to find deeper similarities.
+For example, the knowledge base relation \rel{person/organizations\_founded} between a person and the organization which they founded can occur in texts as \word{founder of}, \word{co-founded}, \word{one of the founders of}, \word{helped establish}, and so on. \newcite{Toutanova2015} use a convolutional neural network to get a vector representation for all textual and knowledge base relations based on their expressions.
 From these representations, they compute the similarity between predicates and relations, and between nodes and arguments from texts.
 This similarity is further exploited in the loss function which finds an approximation of the adjacency matrix combining knowledge base information and textual relations.
-Section \ref{sec:textgraphDL} gives a deeper overview of the combination of knowledge graphs and unstructured texts to derive entity and relation representations for learning semantic relations.